 - Permanent blindness

-The types of supports that people receive are:
+The types of supports that people receive under these schemes:

 - Medical treatment